budimanjojo/ansible-playbooks/README.md

 - [sudo](./roles/sudo/): This role lets you configure sudoers file
 - [ssh](./roles/ssh/): This role lets you configure ssh
 - [packages](./roles/packages/): This role lets you install and uninstall packages
+- [dotfiles](./roles/dotfiles/): This role lets you clone and link your dotfiles from remote repository

 ## Secret variables management